yemisprojects/eks-infra/README.md

 4. Create a Pull Request (PR) in GitHub once you're ready to merge your code.
 5.
     - A GitHub Actions workflow will trigger to ensure your code is well formatted and validated.
 A Terraform plan will also run to generate a preview of the changes that will happen in your AWS account and displayed as a comment on the PR.
     - Concurrently Checkov will scan your Terraform configurations for security misconfigurations.
 The results of the latter can be found in the `Security` tab -> `Code Scanning` section of your repository.
 Note, enforcement has been disabled in the workflow to allow all checks to pass.
-Code scan snippet is shown below
+Sample code scan results are shown in the screenshot below.
 6. Once the PR is appropriately reviewed, the PR can be merged into your main branch.
 7. After merge, another job will trigger from the main branch and deploy the infrastructure using Terraform.
 Generally, creating the cluster can take up to 10mins.